HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/dam_backup_restore_image.md

 This topic shows you how to backup and restore for Digital Asset Management persistence and binaries in a Helm-based deployment.

+!!! note
     This procedure is not meant for moving DAM data to another deployment.
 The backup data is valid only on the deployment where the backup is performed.
+The recommended approach to move data between DAM deployments is [Export/Import](../usage/managing_dam/dam_exim.md).

 ## Backup